 The closest airport is Nashville International Airport (BNA).

 • Nashville Zoo Named Among Nation's Best Zoos - America’s Best Zoos: A Travel Guide for Fans and Families has named Nashville Zoo among the top 60 zoos in America.
-Just 11 years after opening, Nashville Zoo is recognized with the nation’s leading zoos.
 The guide cites Nashville Zoo as one of the premier places to see clouded leopards, alligators and meerkats.
 "Due to [Nashville Zoo's] youth, almost all of its exhibits are nearly brand new, built using the most modern exhibit technology to make almost every exhibit look like a gorgeous natural habitat," says "America’s Best Zoos."
 "Because of this, the Nashville Zoo is considered by many in the zoo world to be one of the most beautiful zoos in the nation."

 • Belle Meade Plantation

 • Carter House, built in 1830 by Fountain Branch Carter, witnessed one of the bloodiest battles during the Civil War on November 30, 1864.

 • Cheekwood Botanical Gardens are seen and enjoyed by 170,000 visitors each year.
 The property was once the elegant home of the Cheek family.
 The 55 acre site includes the original Cheek gardens, designed by Bryant Fleming, with pools, fountains, statuary, extensive boxwood plantings and breathtaking views of the rolling Tennessee hills.